Seddryck/Didot/README.md

 - **YAML**: Files with the `.yaml` or `.yml` extension are parsed using a YAML source parser.
 - **JSON**: Files with the `.json` extension are parsed using a JSON source parser.
 - **XML**: Files with the `.xml` extension are parsed using an XML source parser.
+- **FrontMatterMarkdown**: Files with the `.md` extension are parsed using an YAML parser for the FrontMatter and the Markdown content is added in the entry *content*.
+- **FrontMatter**: using an YAML parser for the FrontMatter, the Markdown content is not appended to the result.

 ### Supported Templating Engines: